CaptainMarvelDanvers/Neonatal-incubator-for-developing-countries/README.md

 This short matlab code was done to pressent data in real time.
 Arduino likes to send data in a form of a text file and this can cause some problems and the main problem is the following

 1. Assumes that arduino always sends data once!
 If for some reason we are given the number "1010" the code will convert it to 1010 and not 10 & 10.
+This is something to consider when doing this, a way to solve this is to hard code it in to the arduino that it will never update the sending value if it's the same value all the time.

 ```markdown
 %% This Code Shows Real Time Data....